pactsafe/pactsafe-react-sdk/README.md

 ## <a name="onRetrieved"></a> onRetrieved
 _ps event: `retrieved`

-Triggered when a `retrieve` command has been completed successfully.
+Triggered when a `retrieved` command has been completed successfully.

 ### Callback Arguments:
 |       Name       |                 Type                    |                   Description                                                                                                                       |